ajaychaudhary-git/Sec-lab-Ecb/Sample_code/Assigment_6/README.md

-For documentation and implimentation details about ARM positioning you may visit:
+For documentation and implimentation details about ARP positioning you may visit:

 1. https://www.tutorialspoint.com/ethical_hacking/ethical_hacking_arp_poisoning.htm